NerfJohn/Project-RISCII/docs/README.md

-# Docs
+# Project RISCII Documents
-This folder is focused on storing documentation regarding the project.
-Below describes the available documents (organized by affiliated purpose).
+*"Documents, descriptions, and manuals for Project RISCII deliverables"*

+---

+This README is a quick summary of the documents contained in this folder.
+For ease, the documents are arranged by general purpose.

-## Hardware Documents
+## Hardware Related Documents
-- __/InstructionSetArchitecture__: Interface connecting RISCII hardware and software
+- __/InstructionSetArchitecture__: Interface between RISCII hardware and software (though primarily focused on hardware constraints)
-- __/McuDesign__: Notes on RISCII microprocessor design
-- __/uPManual__: User manual for the RISCII Microprocessor Design (see "DevProject" under the "processor" root folder).
+- __/uPManual__: User manual for the RISCII Microprocessor Design (see "processor/DevProject" under the repo's root folder)

-## Software Documents
+## Software Related Documents
-- __/AsmldManual__: User manual for the RISCII assembler/linker program (see "AsmldProject" under the "compiler" root folder).
+- __/AsmldManual__: User manual for the RISCII Assembler/Linker Design (see "compiler/AsmldProject" under the repo's root folder)

-## Support Documents
-- __/RisciiDocTemplate__: Template document for creating new documents